Today we’ll be looking at home remedies for over-processed permed hair.

 On the other hand, olive oil has lush conditioning properties that can leave your hair silky smooth and protected from the elements.

-All you have to do is warm up a bowl of the oil of your choice and apply it into your hair, saturating the most damaged areas (usually the ends).
+All you have to do is warm up a bowl of the oil of your choice and apply it to your hair, saturating the most damaged areas (usually the ends).

 Put on a plastic cap to trap the heat in and let your damaged hair absorb everything for 45 minutes before hopping in the shower to shampoo everything out.